scriptingislife/becksteadn.github.io/_drafts/2017-31-12-alexa-skills-complete-guide.md

 These two files are all that's needed to run the Memory Game skill.
 The Flask server can now be started using the command

 ```
-python memory\_game.py
+python memory\\\_game.py
 ```

-The server listens on `http://127.0.0.1:5000` by default but can be changing the line in **memory\_game.py** to `app.run(debug=True, port=my\_num)`.
+The server listens on `http://127.0.0.1:5000` by default but can be changing the line in **memory\_game.py** to `app.run(debug=True, port=my\\\_num)`.
 The host does not need to be changed because the Flask server will not be connecting to anything other than localhost.

 ## The Networking

 #### Endpoint

-For long-term skills, a DNS name is highly recommended over an IP address.
 Unless configured otherwise, EC2 instance IP addresses will not stay the same.
-A dynamic DNS (DDNS) name is ideal.
+A dynamic DNS (DDNS) name is ideal since it is automatically updated when the IP address changes.

-[DuckDNS](https://www.duckdns.org/) is just one provider that provides this service for free.
+[DuckDNS](https://www.duckdns.org/) is just one organization that provides this service for free.
 There are a variety of sign-in options.
 Choose your preferred method.
 Add a new domain by simply entering the desired subdomain.
 You will need a subdomain for each skill you develop.

 Follow the [installation instructions](https://www.duckdns.org/install.jsp) for linux-cron.
 In summary: